-- There was a break-in at the Lake St. Army Reserve Center in Worcester, Massachusetts, over the weekend
+- There was a break-in at the Lake St. Army Reserve Center in Worcester, Massachusetts

-- 16 weapons were found to be missing; law enforcement is searching for them
+- Weapons were found to be missing; law enforcement is searching for them

-Local police are collaborating with state and federal authorities in the investigation, FBI spokeswoman Kristen Setera said late Sunday.
-The weapons were found to be missing after a break-in at the Lake St. Army Reserve Center.
+The agency and local police are searching for the weapons, spokeswoman Kristen Setera said late Sunday.
+They were found to be missing after a break-in at the Lake St. Army Reserve Center.

 "We have entered those weapons into NCIC, a national database, and alerted our federal, state and local law enforcement partners," Setera said.